adonisjs-community/adonis-packages/README.md

 #### Launch the website

-In order to run the website locally, you need to :
+In order to run the website locally, you need to:

 - Install dependencies using `pnpm install`
 - Compile the package database using `node ace build:packages`